Social Skills Groups

 Reach out today to join hands in creating a brighter future for your children.
 Let's collaborate to support their development and well-being.

 Please note: This form is intended for general questions only.
-Any details regarding patient information should be sent using a HIPAA secure modality: either the form on our contact page or via Dr. Cohen’s HIPPA secure email: Samantha.Cohen@hushmail.com.
+Any details regarding patient information should be sent using a HIPAA secure modality: either the form on our contact page or via Dr. Cohen’s HIPAA secure email: Samantha.Cohen@hushmail.com.